gosukiwi/vimo/README.md

 Then inside Vim run `:PlugInstall`, restart Vim and you're done!

+## Running Vimo along-side other Vim
+In this case, you can use `bin/vimo` executable which will open a `vim` instance with the `.vimo` configuration file.

+If you want to use a GUI, something like `mvim` or `gvim`, you can make an alias anywhere in your `.profile` or `.zprofile` file:

+    alias vimo=mvim -u /path/to/.vimo

+You can also alias `bin/vimo` to `vimo` to make it easier.

 ### Updating
 To get the latest version simply go to the repo and do `git pull`, because the `.vimrc` file is symlinked it will update automatically.